Stevie Mallan (footballer, born 1996)

-Stephen Patrick Mallan (born 25 March 1996) is a Scottish footballer who plays for St Johnstone.
+Stephen Patrick Mallan (born 25 March 1996) is a Scottish professional footballer who plays for club St Johnstone.
 Mallan has previously played for St Mirren, Barnsley, Hibernian, Yeni Malatyaspor and Salford City.
 He has also represented Scotland in under-21 internationals.

 Club career

 St Mirren

 Born in Glasgow, he was included in St Mirren's matchday squad for the first time on 18 October 2014, remaining on the substitutes' bench as they lost 0–1 at home against Inverness Caledonian Thistle in the Scottish Premiership.
 On 8 November, he was again unused as they lost by the same score against Partick Thistle, again at St Mirren Park.
 His debut came two weeks later as St Mirren lost 3–0 away to Hamilton Academical, starting and making way for James Marwood after 68 minutes.

 Mallan scored his first goal on his fifth appearance, the team's second in a 3–1 away win against Dundee at Dens Park.
 BBC Sport described the goal as a "contender for goal of the season".
 Mallan was subsequently presented with the PFA Scotland 'Goal of the Season' award for that effort.
 Mallan also won the SPFL Young Player of the Month award for December 2014.
 Eight days later he scored his second goal, the 87th-minute winner in a 2–1 victory at Ross County.
 Later in January, Mallan signed a three-year contract extension with St Mirren.
 He scored a late winning goal against Motherwell on 16 May, but St Mirren had already been relegated to the Championship.

 On 25 August 2015, Mallan equalised with a 25-yard free kick in first-half added time in a Scottish League Cup second-round game against Livingston, but his team lost 2–3 at home.
 He scored twice in a 4–0 win over Dunfermline Athletic on 10 October to send his team into the semi-finals of the 2015–16 Scottish Challenge Cup.

 In October 2016 at Easter Road, he scored a "magnificent" free kick from 30 yards to help St Mirren eliminate Hibernian from the Challenge Cup.
 Mallan left St Mirren after the 2016–17 season, having made over 100 appearances for the club.